 - Participating in laboratory inspections.

-- Serving on subcommittees for modifications requiring secondary votes and beyond.
+- Serving on subcommittees for modifications requiring Designated Member Review.

 - Working in cooperation and interacting regularly with the IBC Program Manager to ensure smooth functioning of the committee.

-The Chair and BSO are authorized to approve electronic Proposal Clearance Forms (ePCF).
+The Chair, BSO, and IBC Program Manager are authorized to approve electronic Proposal Clearance Forms (ePCF).
 The Chair counts toward a quorum at meetings and is a voting member.

 The Chair may be removed or replaced by the IO.